luca-giunti/share/PeVatron_metrics_pointsource/README.md

-This folder contains the PeVatron metrics, i.e. the 95% C.L. lower limits of the fitted cutoffs distribution.
+This folder contains the PeVatron metrics, i.e. the 95% C.L. lower limits of the fitted cutoffs distribution for a point source.
 The lower limits have been computed considering 1000 simulations and selecting both detected and undetected cutoffs.
 We used gammapy, and assumed 10h of observation time.

 The `1D` and `3D` folders both contain:
 - a .png file showing the metrics